Can I lease a car if I have bad credit?

 - If I have bad credit do I have to use a broker?

 - Can I lease a company car with bad credit?

 So, you’ve got concerns about your credit rating but you want to lease a car.
 Is the game over before it’s begun?

-At this point, you probably think you’re never going to get the car you want or need.
+It’s likely that, at this point, you think you’re never going to get the car you want or need.

-The good news is that there is some good news.
-Bad credit car leasing is actually a thing – in other words, you might still be able to lease a car despite a less than perfect credit score.
-How so?
-OSV takes a look.
+If you have bad credit then we have some good news for you.
+Bad credit car leasing is actually a thing.
+You might still be able to lease a car despite having a less-than-perfect credit score.

-- How long you have been at your current residence
+- How long you’ve lived at your current residence

 - If you have a mortgage

 - If you have late or missed payments